Emmanuel-Gonzales/reading-note/README.md

-# reading-notes
+# Reading-Notes

 ## About Myself

-Hello, my name is Emmanuel Gonzales, I am currently a student in the Code Fellows 102 class.
+Hello, my name is **Emmanuel Gonzales**, I am currently a student in the *Code 202* class.
 I have enrolled in this course to learn the basics about programing and eventually gain a job in tech.

 ## What Is this Website?

-This website is to archive the lesson I learn from this class with convienet and easy to read notes
+This website is to archive the lessons I learn from this class with convienet and easy to read notes

 ## Table of Contents

-Code 102 Reading Notes
+## Code 102 - Intro to Software Development

 * [Read: 01 - Markdown Notes](Code-102-Reading-Notes/Code-102-Reading-Notes/Class-01-Markdown-Notes.md)